 Secondary schools will reopen with a conventional, in-person, five days per week schedule with enhanced health and safety protocols.
 The high school will be adopting a timetabling method that emphasizes cohorting of student as much as possible to limit the number of student-to-student contacts.
 For complete details, please read the Secondary School Fact Sheet.

 The Option of Remote Learning

 Parents and Guardians will make decisions regarding in-person attendance for their child(ren) for this school year and will have the option of remote/online learning if they do not wish to send their child(ren) back to school.
 Pre-registration for full-time remote learning will be required.
-All Parents/Guardians will be contacted by SGDSB Personnel before August 18, 2020 as Parents/Guardians will be required to provide their decision to their child(ren)'s school that they will be voluntarily choosing to engage their child(ren) in 100% At-Home Remote Learning.
 For complete details, please read the Fact Sheet for 100% At-Home Remote Learning.
-For those choosing to option of Remote Learning, please read the Fact Sheet for Learning from Home: Support for Families.
+For those choosing to option of Remote Learning, please contact the school Principal and read the Fact Sheet for Learning from Home: Support for Families.

 The Fact Sheets have been designed to provide information for school communities considering the changes required by COVID-19.
 For any questions, concerns, or accomodations, please contact your child's school Principal.